-Unit Design Make Technical knowledge Evaluate Making healthy wraps- food Think of four different wrap ideas, considering flavour combinations.
+Unit Design Make Technical knowled dge Evaluate Making healthy wraps- food Think of four different wrap ideas, considering flavour combinations.
 Design a healthy wrap based on a food combination which works well together.
 Construct a wrap that meets the design brief and their plan.
-Slice food safely using the bridge or claw grip Describe the information that should be included on a label.
-Name the main food groups and identify foods that belong to each group.
-Describe the taste, texture and smell of a given food.
-To understand what makes a balanced diet.
-Understand that we should eat a range of different foods from each food group Use the basic principles of a healthy and varied diet to Taste testing food combinations and final products.
+Slice food safely using the bridge or cla Describe the information that should be label.
+Name the main food groups and identify to each group.
+Describe the taste, texture and smell of To understand what makes a balanced Understand that we should eat a range from each food group Use the basic principles of a healthy an y foods that belong a given food. diet. of different foods Taste testing food combinations and final products.
 Make a chair for baby bear- structures Generate and communicate ideas using sketching and modelling.
 Produce a model that supports a teddy, using the appropriate materials and construction techniques.
 Work independently to make a stable structure, following a demonstration Make a structure according to design criteria.
 Build a strong and stiff structure by folding paper.
-Build structures, exploring how they can be made stronger, stiffer and more stable. prepare dishes.
-Identify stable and unstable structural shapes.
-Identify features that make a chair stable Learn about different types of structures, found in the natural world and in everyday objects.
-Create joints and structures from paper/card and tape.
-Test the strength of their own structures.
+Build structures, exploring how they can be made stronger, stiffer and more prepare dishes.
+Identify stable and unstable structural size of the little stable and unstable structural size of the little stable and unstable structures that make a chair stable structures of the little structures of structures natural world and in everyday objects.
+Create joints and structures from paper. hapes. le s, found in the Test the strength of their own structures.
 Evaluate the strength, stiffness and stability of their own structure.
 Explain how they made their model strong, stiff and stable Explain why there model is suitable for a purpose (baby bear's chair) Make a ferris wheel- mechanisms Design and label a ferris wheel.
-Consider the materials, shape, construction and mechanisms of their wheel.
+Consider the materials, shape, construction and mechanisms of their wheel. stable.
 Build and test a stable structure with a rotating wheel.
 Follow a design plan to make a completed model of the wheel.
 Select relevant equipment to make a fairground wheel.
-Selecting a suitable linkage system to produce the desired motions.
-Know features of a ferris wheel. ongoing Consider the designs of others and make comments about their practicality or appeal.
-Follow a design brief. construction materials, textiles and characteristics ongoing f materials and components, including ingredients, according to their s and equipment to perform practical Evaluate their product against a design criteria Test and adapt their designs as necessary.
+Selecting a suitable linkage system to p motions.
+Know features of a ferris wheel. produce the desired ongoing Consider the designs of others and make comments about their practicality or appeal.
+Follow a design brief.
+Select from and use a wide range of construction materials, textiles and characteristics ongoing of materials and components, including ingredients, according to their s and equipment to perform practical Evaluate their product against a design criteria Test and adapt their designs as necessary.
 Evaluate different designs.